saumets/shopify-test-data-generator/README.rst

 Basic Setup
 -----------

-Again, please note that STDG has been developed using *Python 3.x* and has **not** been tested with Python 2.x.
+Please note that STDG has been developed using *Python 3.x* and has **not** been tested with Python 2.x.

 1. First get a python *virtualenv* up and running and clone the repo.
 Then: